azabiong/vim-highlighter/README.md

 ### Search tool

  If one of the tools listed above is in the $PATH, the plugin can run it using default options.
-You can set your preferred tool and options in the `HiFindTool` variable.
+ You can also set your preferred search tool and options in the `HiFindTool` variable.
 For example:

  ```vim
    let HiFindTool = 'grep -H -EnrI --exclude-dir=.git'